Sun Briar: Four-year-old season

 Sun Briar came back to race in 1919 after a layoff in the spring, during which time he stood at stud and serviced eighteen mares before returning to race training.
 He won the 1919 Champlain Handicap, breaking a Saratoga Race Course track record that had stood for fifteen years.
 His time of 1:50 flat for a mile and a furlong stood for thirty-seven years until 1956, when Dedicate beat it by 1/5 of a second.

 Stud career

 Retired after his 1919 racing campaign, Sun Briar served stud duty at Kilmer's Court Manor Stud in New Market, Virginia.
 A successful sire, he produced U. S. Racing Hall of Fame inductee and three-time American Champion Older Male Horse Sun Beau and 1925 U. S. Champion 2-year-old colt Pompey.
 Among Sun Briar's other successful runners, his son Firethorn won the 1935 and 1937 Jockey Club Gold Cup and the 1936 Suburban Handicap.
 Sun Egret was a winner of twenty-four races including the 1938 San Pasqual and San Vicente Handicaps plus the 1939 and 1940 Harford Handicap.

-On his death, Sun Briar was buried at Kilmer's Sun Briar Court in Binghamton, New York.
+On his death, Sun Briar was buried at Kilmer's Sun Briar Court in Binghamton, New York, where he shares his gravestone with the fellow Kilmer-owned and -raced horses Exterminator (1915–1945) and the mare Suntica (1929–1947).